blitz-js/blitz/USER_GUIDE.md

 3. Run `now`

-Once working and deployed to production, your app should be very stable because it’s running Next.js which is already battle tested.
+Once working and deployed to production, your app should be very stable because it’s running Next.js which is already battle-tested.

 #### Traditional, Long-Running Server